 A 2011 analysis of the condo market in the Journal of Real Estate Finance and Economics found that pet-friendly landlords enjoy an 11.6% rental premium over landlords who don’t allow pets.
 Below are some figures from various studies that may help you decide what is right for your home and wallet!

 Tenants in pet-friendly homes stay an average of 46 months compared to 18 months for tenants in no-pet homes.
 Tenants that stay longer cost you less money and statistically accept fees associated with the privilege of owning a pet.

-Rentals prohibiting pets have higher vacancy rates and may rent slower and lower due to a smaller tenant pool.
+Rentals prohibiting pets have higher vacancy rates and may rent slower and lower due to having a smaller tenant pool.
 When a home is not renting, property managers recommend lowering price to increase interest.
+That’s never popular.

 Don’t need a speedy rental or premium rent?
 Read no further.

 85% of landlords permitting pets reported pet-related damage at some time, but damage averaged only $430.
-This is far less than our combined deposits (pet and security) and Virginia landlords are permitted to use security deposits PLUS pet deposits to cover pet damages and damages caused by pets.
-In most cases, landlords can simply subtract the damage from deposits and experience no actual loss.
+This is far less than our combined deposits (pet and security) and Virginia landlords are permitted to use security deposits PLUS pet deposits to cover pet damages and damages not caused by pets as well.
+This means that in most cases, landlords can simply subtract the damage from deposits and experience no actual loss.